 Where Do We Go From Here: New Paintings by Matt Pinney

 This recent body of work depicts the artist’s progression and growth throughout the COVID-19 pandemic.
 Beginning with large, evocative paintings about isolation and escape, Matt Pinney moves to smaller, faster works as a way of “reaching deeper to find a more lasting connection to my place in the world and the experiences that transcend the pandemic”.

 Melanie Kehoss creates astoundingly detailed lightboxes that tap into historical narratives to explore the origins of cultural phenomena.
 Specifically, the works in this exhibit depict snapshots from activities that began as work and evolved into recreation.
 Illuminated and each encompassing their own discrete environment, these intricately composed worlds draw the viewer deep inside, offering a chance to experience the past in a new light.

 Visiting our Galleries

-Beginning December 2, 2021, the Atrium Gallery Exhibition (Intersectional Painting) will be available for viewing during McLean Community Center operating hours.
-The Emerson Gallery exhibit (Give and Take: Building Form) will be open for visitors Tuesdays through Fridays from 1-4pm and Saturdays from 10am – 3pm.
-Online exhibitions will also be available for viewing in mid-December.
+The Atrium Gallery Exhibition (Labor and Leisure) is available for viewing during McLean Community Center operating hours.
+The Emerson Gallery exhibits (Collide of Scope and Where Do We Go From Here) is open for visitors Tuesdays through Fridays from 1-4pm and Saturdays from 10am – 3pm.
+Please see our website for more information on visiting our galleries.